 Paget’s disease of the breast /nipple:

-This is an uncommon cancer arising in the nipple, often presenting as an eczematous lesion of the nipple.
+This is uncommon cancer arising in the nipple, often presenting as an eczematous lesion of the nipple.
 Paget’s disease may or may not present with an underlying invasive ductal carcinoma.
-In the past, the treatment for this condition was similar to that of other breast cancers, but in recent years, breast conserving surgeries have been increasingly carried out successfully.
+In the past, the treatment for this condition was similar to that of other breast cancers, but in recent years, breast-conserving surgeries have been increasingly carried out successfully.

-This is an uncommon tumour which often presents as a large lump.
+This is an uncommon tumor which often presents as a large lump.
 Depending upon the pathology, it is further classified as:

-All phylloide’s tumours require a complete excision with documented clear margins of resection.
+All phylloide’s tumors require a complete excision with documented clear margins of resection.

 However, a malignant phylloide’s may also require the addition of radiation therapy as an adjuvant treatment.